Keli281/simple-calculator-py/README.md

 3. Run the calculator program:

   Follow the on-screen prompts:

   Enter the first number

   Enter the second number

   Choose an operation (+, -, *, /)

   The program will display the result of the calculation

 ## License

-This project is open-source.
-Feel free to use or improve it!
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author
 Natalie Awinja